ReactForAll/React-Course/Level_5/1. Understanding the Typescript’s Type System/SCRIPT.md

 ### The `any` type

+In Typescript, unlike other strongly typed languages, we can opt out of the typesystem by using the type `any`.
 The `any` type in TypeScript is our biggest enemy when we are writing type-safe code.
 The more we use the `any` type, the lesser the compiler can help us avoid mistakes.

+### The never type

+We have seen the `never` type in our `useRef` lesson.
+The `never` type is used to express the type of values that never occur.
+For instance `never` is used as the return type of function that never returns.
+Or in the case of our `useRef` hook, the `never` type is used to express the type of the `current` property of the `React.RefObject` type.
+When we don't specify a type for your `useRef` hook, since we've initialized it with value `null`, the `useRef` hook will return a `React.MutableRefObject<null>` type.
+Now when we were accessing the `current` property of the `React.RefObject`, we got a `never` type error.
+This is because the `current` property of the `React.RefObject` type is `null` and we can't access the `current` property of `null`.
+We solved this problem by explicitly specifying the type of the `ref`.

+In a nutshell `never` is used to specify something that never happens.
+In this case a ref of type null would never have a current value!

 ### Arrays